-This poem against the slave trade was written by the well known poet William Cowper in 1788.
+The Negro's Complaint is a poem against the slave trade, written by the well-known British poet William Cowper in 1788.
 This version has colourful woodcuts as it was probably intended for children to read.

-Members of the Committee for the Abolition of the Slave Trade were keen to encourage the writers and artists of the day to support their cause.
-This poem came about when anti-slavery campaigner (and writer of hymns) John Newton asked his friend William Cowper for some verses.
+At around the same time in 1787, the Committee for the Abolition of the Slave Trade was established.
+Members were keen to encourage the writers and artists of the day to support their cause.
+The Negro's Complaint came about when anti-slavery campaigner (and writer of hymns) John Newton asked his friend William Cowper for some verses.

 William Cowper’s anti-slavery poem had a significant influence on the abolitionist cause.
 It was widely distributed in pamphlet form throughout the country, reprinted in newspapers and magazines and sung as a ballad.